 Your Limitation of Our Liability

-Our liability to you, in total, for the duration of our business relationship for any and all damages, costs, and expenses (including but not limited to attorneys’ fees), whether based on contract, tort (including negligence), or otherwise, in connection with or related to our services (including a failure to provide a service) that we provide shall be limited to an aggregate amount of $2,500,000 unless agreed otherwise in writing.
+Our liability to You, in total, for the duration of our business relationship for any and all damages, costs, and expenses (including but not limited to attorneys’ fees), whether based on contract, tort (including negligence), or otherwise, in connection with or related to Our services (including a failure to provide a service) that We provide shall be limited to an aggregate amount of $2,500,000.